 How long does a Trust Deed last?

-The typical period for a Scottish Trust Deed is 48 months, although in certain circumstances if you can repay creditors earlier or if you have a property to sell it may be possible to finish earlier.
+If you can repay creditors earlier, or if you have a property to sell it may be possible to finish earlier.

-After this period if you complete your obligations you will be discharged from your debts and you will not need to deal with your creditors.
+After this period, if you complete your obligations you will be discharged from your debts and you will not need to deal with your creditors.

 How long does it take to set up?